accessiblegraphs/accessiblegraphs.github.io/index.md

 Of 76 visualizations audited from top-ranked Google Search websites on the COVID-19 pandemic:

-* only **16%** were rated by expert auditors to as very or extremely **accessible**, whereas 71% were rated as slightly or not at all accessible for screen readers users.
+* only **16%** were rated by expert auditors as very or extremely **accessible**, whereas 71% were rated as slightly or not at all accessible for screen readers users.
 * only **15%** supported screen reader access to specific **data points**.
 * only **5%** conveyed any form of **trends or patterns** to screen readers.
 * only **43%** provided **accessible tabular** representations.